 Exporting to Malaysia - Market OverviewMalaysia - Market Overview

+According to the Department of Statistics, Malaysia’s per capita income in 2018 was RM43,086 which is approximately US$10,639 based on 2018 average exchange rate.
+Translated in purchasing power per capita terms, it is the third highest in ASEAN in 2018, after Singapore and Brunei, at approximately US$30,860 (IMF) or $29,432 (World Bank).
 Malaysia’s level of economic development drives both consumer and business demand for products and services.
 Its consumers, though price sensitive, are accustomed to several decades of strong growth.
-Thus, they are attracted to and are familiar with international branded products, better education, quality healthcare products and services, as well as ecological lifestyle offerings.
+Thus, they are attracted to and are familiar with international brands, better education, quality healthcare products and services, as well as increasingly to ecological lifestyle offerings.

 Malaysia Trade Development and Promotion